Lotfullah21/react/02-hooks/11-useCallback/README.md

-our main point in this lesson is to optimize our application, in fact we don't want our component to be re-rendered unnecessary. in the snippet below, every time we re-render our app, this function would be created from scratch every time state get updated, which we don't to happen.
+Our main point in this lesson is to optimize our application.
+We don't want our component to be re-rendered unnecessarily. in the snippet below, every time we re-render our app.
+This function would be created from scratch every time the state gets updated.

 ```js
 const removeCollege = (id) => {